Alfa Romeo Brera and Spider

-The Alfa Romeo Brera and the Alfa Romeo Spider (Type 939) are mid-size sports cars using the GM/Fiat Premium platform, manufactured by Pininfarina and marketed by Alfa Romeo as a 2+2 coupé and roadster respectively.
+The Alfa Romeo Brera and the Alfa Romeo Spider (Type 939) are grand tourers using the GM/Fiat Premium platform, manufactured by Pininfarina and marketed by Alfa Romeo as a 2+2 coupé and roadster respectively.

 12,488 units of the Spider and 21,786 units of the Brera were made with production ending in late 2010 and inventory remaining into 2011.

+The name 'Brera' appears to come from the Brera district of Milan, which is known for being an artistic area and is sometimes referred to as the 'Milanese Montmartre'.
+Alfa Romeo was established in Milan in 1910.

 Concept

 The Brera was originally unveiled as a concept car at the 2002 Geneva Motor Show, designed by Giorgetto Giugiaro of Italdesign Giugiaro.
 The concept was powered by a Maserati V8 engine rated at around 400 PS.
 The Brera received positive feedback, and Alfa Romeo subsequently announced production plans for 2005.
 In 2004, Giorgetto Giugiaro was awarded the Compasso d'Oro industrial design award for his Brera Concept.

 Production

 The Alfa Romeo Brera was introduced in production form at the 2005 Geneva Motor Show.
-It translated the original's exterior appearance on a much smaller scale, becoming a mid-size coupé on the GM/Fiat Premium platform (shared with the Alfa Romeo 159), and designed to replace the outgoing GTV.
+It translated the original's exterior appearance on a much smaller scale, becoming a grand tourer on the GM/Fiat Premium platform (shared with the Alfa Romeo 159), and designed to replace the outgoing GTV.
 A convertible version of the Brera called the Spider was also announced, to be launched shortly after the coupe to replace the existing GTV-based Spider.

 In Europe, the Brera was initially available with two petrol engines, the 185 PS 2.2-litre JTS and 260 PS 3.2-litre V6; and a 200 PS 2.4-litre JTD turbodiesel.
 Cars with the diesel or 2.2 petrol were front-wheel drive, whilst the V6 came with a Torsen four-wheel drive system similar to the 159's Q4.

 At the 2008 Geneva Motor Show Alfa Romeo introduced updated versions of the Brera and Spider respectively.
-The 3.2 liter V6 version became available in front-wheel-drive form, allowing for a top speed of 250 km/h; all model variants adopted the e-Q2 electronic limited slip differential; the use of aluminum for various parts of the car helped reduce weight.
+The 3.2 liter V6 version became available in front-wheel-drive form, allowing for a top speed of 250 km/h; all model variants adopted the e-Q2 electronic limited slip differential; the use of aluminium for various parts of the car helped reduce weight.

 The following year, again at the Geneva Motor Show, an all-new turbocharged petrol engine model badged as 1750 TBi (Turbo Benzina iniezione) was added to the lineup.
 This 1,742 cc unit featured direct injection and variable valve timing on both inlet and exhaust cams, and developed 200 PS and 320 Nm of torque.